TankEngine-ish/space_exploration_full_stack_app/README.md

 This full-stack CRUD application is a

-The tools I've used are: Node/Express, MongoDB + Mongoose, React, nodemon, cors, axios, Morgan logger middleware, Jest, SuperTest library, Postman.
+The tools I've used are: Node/Express, MongoDB + Mongoose, React, nodemon, cors, axios, Morgan logger middleware, Jest, SuperTest library, Postman, dotenv package for secrets.

 A high-level overview of my app's architecture (done in Figma).

-[screenshot]

 This application is a continuation of my Exoplanets Parser in Express which you can find here: https://github.com/TankEngine-ish/Exoplanets_Explorer